 The Dallas Police used bomb disposal machine to kill cops shooter Micah Xavier Johnson.
 I don’t see this final action of a tragic day as historically significant moment.
 But then I encountered this post of Jaime Claure's in Medium, claiming that it's "the first time in US history authorities have used a robot or drone armed with a bomb to kill a civilian".
-Rapid search results presented the common perception of this story: Lethal robot killed a human been.
+Rapid search results presented the common perception of this story: Lethal robot killed a human being.
 Is that so?
 No.

 In reality, Dallas police officer fully controlled remote manipulator and used it to get a small bomb next to the killer.
 When the officer saw that he is close enough to his target, he pressed the trigger, detonated the bomb and killed M.X Johnson.